 Further, it automatically captures the user’s location, country, state, IP, browser details without adding any scripting code.

 The following guide will teach you how to add a Google Maps to your form for getting the location of a place.

 Step 1: Create Your Form

-Firstly, you need to create a form by clicking on the “Create New Form” icon.
+Firstly, you need to sign up for a free account & create a form by clicking on the “Create New Form” icon.
 Also, you can use its 250+ pre-built templates and customize it according to your requirements.